melaniebalaz/refactor.zone/data/articles/sql-introduction-part1.md

   students.student_name
 FROM
   classes
-  INNER JOIN classes_students ON
+  INNER JOIN students_classes ON
-    classes_students.class_id =
+    students_classes.class_id =
         classes.class_id
   INNER JOIN students ON
     students.student_id =
-        classes_students.student_id
+        students_classes.student_id
 WHERE
   class_name = 'math'
 ```

 Wow, that's a lot of code.
 Let's break it down a bit.
 So we have your average select from one table, namedly
 `classes`.
-You then instruct the database server to look for matching rows in `classes_students`, where the
+You then instruct the database server to look for matching rows in `students_classes`, where the
 `class_id` in both tables matches.
 Then we do the same for the students, where we instruct the match to be on the two
 `student_id` columns.